 This funding will enable a museum or gallery professional to work for a sustained period on a particular piece of research into some aspect of pre-1900 continental European paintings in their organisation’s collection.

-We advertise the bursary in the autumn every year, but we’re open to discussing potential research projects at any time.
+We are currently re-evaluating our advertising process for bursaries, but are open to discussing potential research projects at any time.
 For more information, please contact us by email firstname.lastname@example.org

 Previous projects funded by SSN research bursaries

 Since 2012, the Pilgrim Trust has supported several very different and important research projects which were of major benefit to UK regional museums.

 Natalie Patel, Curatorial Intern at Museums Sheffield, researched seven paintings by five members of the Koekkoek family in Museums Sheffields’ Visual Art Collection.

 Amy Barker, Keeper of Art at Tyne & Wear Archives and Museums, travelled to Copenhagen and Skagen in Denmark and to Amsterdam and The Hague in the Netherlands, as part of her research into artist seaside colonies on the north-east coast of England, who were greatly influenced by similar artist colonies abroad.